alyjahndungu/alyjahndungu/README.md

 ### My Name is Elijah Ndung'u.
 I have been doing software development for the last two years, i specialize in web based applications and cross-platform mobile applications.I have expirience working with a variety of latest cutting edge development tools and procedures.
 Over the last two years i have engaged myself with a few projects and managed to develop effective APIs using Spring Boot or NodeJs and Intuitive user interface using ReactJs.
-My strength is understanding the projects goals and objectives first before undertaking any necessary development practices.
+My strength is understanding the projects goals and objectives first before undertaking any necessary development task.

 ### ~~Open to opportunities~~